rockwillck/CBN2Path/README.md

 ## Installation

-You can install the development version of `rCBN` like so:
+You can install the development version of `CBNpath` like so:

 ``` r
 devtools::install_github("rockwillck/rCBN")